swordfishyou/mSwift/Documentation/Currying.md

 # Currying
 Function can take a different number of arguments.
 If we want to stay DRY we need a technique that allows us apply function of any arguments to any number of arguments. _Currying_ is such technique.
+In languages like Haskell functions are curried by default. **mSwift** overloads `curry` for functions that take up to four arguments.

 Currying translates the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument:
 ```swift